suffolklibraries/lgc/content/collections/events/participate-leiston.md

     content:
       -
         type: text
-        text: 'Skylarks takes place at 10:30am to 12pm every other Thursday at The Trask, Snape Maltings Snape !P17 1SP.
+        text: 'Participate takes place 10:30am to 12pm every Tuesday morning at The Waterloo Centre in Leiston.
 For more information on how to get to Snape Maltings please visit '
       -
         type: text
         marks: